ikarus23/MifareClassicTool/README.md

 *std.keys* and *extended-std.keys*, which contain the
 well known keys and some standard keys from a short Google search.
-You can try to read a tag with these key files using &quot;Read Tag&quot; from main menu.
+You can try to read a tag with these key files using &quot;Read Tag&quot; from the main menu.
 Changes to these key files will be lost.
 Create your own key file for your keys.

 Once you know some keys, you cam to put them into a simple text file (one key per line).
-You can do this on your PC and import the file using MCT's import/export tool, or you can create a new key file via &quot;Edit or Add Key File&quot; from main menu.
+You can do this on your PC and import the file using MCT's import/export tool, or you can create a new key file via &quot;Edit or Add Key File&quot; from the main menu.
-If you are finished setting up your key file, you can read a tag using &quot;Read Tag&quot; from main menu.
+If you are finished setting up your key file, you can read a tag using &quot;Read Tag&quot; from the main menu.

 Advantages of the Key Files Concept:
 * **You don't have to worry about which key is for which sector.**